 Since the closing date of the Encinal acquisition was July 1, 2006, our Statements of Consolidated Operations do not include any earnings from these assets prior to this date.
-Given the relative size of the Encinal acquisition to our other business combination transactions during 2006, the following table presents selected pro forma earnings information for the years ended December 31, 2006 and 2005 as if the Encinal acquisition had been completed on January 1, 2006 and 2005, respectively, instead of July 1, 2006.
+Given the relative size of the Encinal acquisition to our other business combination transactions during 2006, the following table presents selected pro forma earnings information for the year ended December 31, 2006 as if the Encinal acquisition had been completed on January 1, 2006, instead of July 1, 2006.
 This information was prepared based on financial data available to us and reflects certain estimates and assumptions made by our management.
-Our pro forma financial information is not necessarily indicative of what our consolidated financial results would have been had the Encinal acquisition actually occurred on January 1, 2005.
+Our pro forma financial information is not necessarily indicative of what our consolidated financial results would have been had the Encinal acquisition actually occurred on January 1, 2006.
 The amounts shown in the following table are in millions, except per unit amounts.

-ded December 31,

-2006 2005
+I Dece the Year Ended ember 31, 2006

 Pro forma earnings data:

-Revenues \$14,066 \$12,408
+Revenues \$ 14,066

-Costs and expenses \$13,228 \$11,758
+Costs and expenses 13,228

-Operating income \$ 859 \$ 664
+Operating income 859

-Net income \$ 598 \$ 418
+Net income 598

 Basic earnings per unit ("EPU"):

-Units outstanding, as reported 414 382
+Units outstanding, as reported 414

-Units outstanding, pro forma 422 389
+Units outstanding, pro forma 422

-Basic EPU, as reported \$ 1.22 \$ 0.91
+Basic EPU, as reported \$ 1.22

-Basic EPU, pro forma \$ 1.19 \$ 0.89
+Basic EPU, pro forma \$ 1.19

 Diluted EPU:

-Units outstanding, as reported 415 383
+Units outstanding, as reported 415

-Units outstanding, pro forma 422 390
+Units outstanding, pro forma 422

-Diluted EPU, as reported \$ 1.22 \$ 0.91
+Diluted EPU, as reported \$ 1.22

-Diluted EPU, pro forma \$ 1.19 \$ 0.89
+Diluted EPU, pro forma \$ 1.19

 Piceance Creek Acquisition.
-In December 2006, one of our affiliates, Enterprise Gas Processing, LLC, purchased a 100% interest in Piceance Creek Pipeline, LLC ("Piceance Creek"), for cash consideration of \$100.0 million.
-Piceance Creek was wholly owned by EnCana Oil & Gas ("EnCana").
+In December 2006, we purchased a 100.0% interest in Piceance Creek Pipeline, LLC ("Piceance Creek"), for \$100.0 million.
+Piceance Creek was wholly owned by EnCana.

 The assets of Piceance Creek consist of a recently constructed 48-mile natural gas gathering pipeline, the Piceance Creek Gathering System, located in the Piceance Basin of northwestern Colorado.
-The Piceance Creek Gathering System has a transportation capacity of 1.6 billion cubic feet per day ("Bcf/d") of natural gas and extends from a connection with EnCana's Great Divide Gathering System located near Parachute, Colorado, northward through the heart of the Piceance Basin to our 1.5 Bcf/d Meeker natural gas treating and processing complex.
-Connectivity to EnCana's Great Divide Gathering System will provide the Piceance Creek Gathering System with access to production from the southern portion of the Piceance basin, including production from EnCana's Mamm Creek field.
+The Piceance Creek Gathering System has a transportation capacity of 1.6 Bcf/d of natural gas and extends from a connection with EnCana's Great Divide Gathering System located near Parachute, Colorado, northward through the heart of the Piceance Basin to our 1.4 Bcf/d Meeker natural gas treating and processing complex.
+Connectivity to EnCana's Great Divide Gathering System (see above for our purchase of this system in 2008) will provide the Piceance Creek Gathering System with access to production from the southern portion of the Piceance basin, including production from EnCana's Mamm Creek field.
 The Piceance Creek Gathering System was placed in service in January 2007 and began transporting initial volumes of approximately 300 million cubic feet per day ("MMcf/d") of natural gas.
-Currently, we transport approximately 520 MMcf/d of natural gas volumes, with a significant portion of these volumes being produced by EnCana, one of the largest natural gas producers in the region.
 In conjunction with our acquisition of Piceance Creek, EnCana signed a long-term, fixed fee gathering agreement with us and dedicated significant production to the Piceance Creek Gathering System for the life of the associated lease holdings.